 What is an IDA?

-An Innovative Approach to Replacing Poverty With Prosperity
+Individual Development Accounts: An Innovative Approach to Replacing Poverty with Prosperity

-IDAs are a matched savings account.
-People who save through an IDA can typically use those savings to:
+IDAs are matched savings accounts.
+People who save through an IDA can typically use their savings to:

 - Buy a first home